AI, Work,

 And the leading edge is already moving from chat to delegation.

-Growth in weekly active users of OpenAI's Codex agent in the first half of 2026 - rising fastest outside the original software-developer base.
+Growth in Codex weekly users in the first half of 2026.

-Rise since January in users delegating at least one task estimated to need 8+ hours of expert human time.
+Rise in users delegating at least one 8+ hour expert task.

-More than 10% of users now run three or more agents at once in a given week - a new shape of knowledge work.
+More than 10% of users run three or more agents in parallel.

 Read it carefully